10 Asheville Hidden Gems | Travel Guide

 Set in a 1930s stone cottage, Ivory Road serves three meals a day with an afternoon tea service to boot.
 Their scratch-made food and pastries are, quite frankly, exquisite, and many items can be made gluten free.
 Breakfast is served all day while lunch starts at 11AM.
 Weekday worker bees can roll up to their new AM Coffee Drive Thru!
 They serve beer and wine, and they do cater.
 I highly recommend their salads -- they're full of healthy, delicious ingredients!

 Located: Hendersonville Road, South Asheville

 "Pho" real the best Vietnamese/Asian cuisine you'll find!
 Their amazing signature pho noodle dishes come in two sizes and will fill up the hungriest belly.
-Be sure to try their Banh Mi sandwiches, too, with either chicken or pork belly.
+Be sure to try their Katsu chicken and Banh Mi sandwiches, too.
 Consider ordering your food to go as their small restaurant space fills up quickly!
 Beware: they're closed on Tuesdays.

 Located: Charlotte Street, North Asheville

 Coffee and cocktails: what else do we need, right?
 The Waterbird excels in those two categories and at everything in between, including tea, juices, and food.
 Start your day in their gorgeous vintage-inspired space with a cup of coffee and a light breakfast ranging from bagels to huevos rancheros.
 Continue on with their lunch service (beginning at 11AM) that offers everything from small bites to burgers.
 End the day with a hand-crafted cocktail tailored to your palette.